agile-ts/documentation/docs/packages/core/features/agile-instance/Introduction.md

 ```ts
 const App = new Agile();
 ```
-With an instantiated Agile Instance, we are able to create any Agile Sub Instances like
+With an instantiated Agile Instance, we are able to create any Agile Sub Instance like
 - [State](../state/Introduction.md)
   ```ts
    const MY_STATE = App.createState("Hello there");